Classification of Group Actions Extended to Symplectic Deformation Quantizations: Automorphisms lifted from Symplectomorphisms

 \leavevmode

-Note that the lemma asserts that for a symplectomorphism $\varphi$ to extend to the deformation it is both a necessary and sufficient condition for the symplectomorphism to preserve the class of the deformation.
-So let us fix a symplectomorphism $\varphi$ and denote by $\AH\left(M\right)^\varphi$ the deformation quantization given by twisting the product $\star$ of $\AH\left(M\right)$ by $\varphi$, i.e.
+Note that the lemma asserts that, for a symplectomorphism $\varphi$ to extend to the deformation, it is both a necessary and sufficient condition that it preserves the characteristic class of the deformation.
+So let us fix a symplectomorphism $\varphi$.